 The choice of yarn will of course have an impact on the finished garments weight.
 In this example the green cardigan is 1 kilo and the white only 275 grams!
 But that does not necessarily do anything to the expression.

-At last the question is what need the garment is meant to cover.
-Choose the yarn that gives the wished functionality and expression.
+At last, the question is what need the garment is meant to cover.
+Choose the yarn that gives both the wished functionality and expression.

-How much fun isn’t it to work together with someone, who has a complete different way of thinking, and add new points of view to a subject?
+How much fun isn not it to work together with someone, who has a completely different way of thinking, and add new points of view to a subject?

 When two people put their heads together, they will meet a task with their individual perspective and knowledge, even if they should have the same background in education and experience.
 Because there will always be some parts of their life that has been different, besides the distinctions between personalities.

-It is really interesting to get to know another perspective, to see a task from a new angle.
+It is indeed interesting to get to know another perspective, to see a task from a new angle.
 Very often it gives a wider view, and more opportunities for which solution to choose.

 To cooperate with a six-year-old, gives indeed some new angles.
-And whatever thoughts one might have about what’s possible or not, they will have to be thought once again.
-Because a six-year-old will not leave a question open, or accept something as a problem without being given a very good reason.
+And whatever thoughts one might have about what is possible or not, they will have to be thought once again.
+Because a six-year-old will not leave a question open or accept something as a problem without being given a very good reason.

 Sometimes it is just like a door opens, to a new world, only because of the knowledge of a new technique.
 And it is all fun to explore how it works, and to find out which new possibilities it contains.